shaharearhossainjony/shaharearhossainjony/README.md

-# Hi there, I'm Shaharear Hossain Jony! 👋
+# Hi there, I'm Md.
+Shaharear Hossain Jony! 👋

 ### 🚀 MERN Stack & Frontend Specialist
 I am a dedicated **Frontend Developer** with a strong focus on the **MERN stack**, building responsive, user-centric web applications.
 I specialize in turning complex problems into elegant, functional code.